fragalassi/Docker_music_v2_v3.2/README.md

   `sudo apt-get install -y nvidia-docker2`
   `sudo pkill -SIGHUP dockerd`

-## Copy Docker requirements
+## github ssh keys
-Copy your github ssh keys (with no passphrase in a .ssh folder in the current directory
+Copy your github ssh keys (with no passphrase in a .ssh folder in the current directory)

 ## Build image
   `docker build .`